-We have rights to a patent family that discloses the Milciclib compound, methods of using the compound, and processes for making the compound.
+We have rights to a patent family that discloses the Milciclib compound, methods of using the compound, and processes for making the compound under license from Nerviano Medical Services (which is further described below).
 This patent family includes five granted U.S. patents, one granted European patent, and one granted Eurasian patent.
 This patent family also includes granted patents in Africa (African Intellectual Property Organization, African Regional Intellectual Property Organization), Algeria, Argentina, Australia, Bosnia & Herzegovina, Canada, Colombia, Costa Rica, Croatia, Cuba, Ecuador, Georgia, Iceland, India, Indonesia, Israel, Japan, Korea, Kosovo, Malaysia, Mexico, Mongolia, Montenegro, New Zealand, Nicaragua, Norway, Pakistan, Philippines, Serbia, Singapore, South Africa, Sri Lanka, Taiwan, Tunisia, Ukraine, Uzbekistan, and Vietnam.
 Several applications are pending in the U.S. and other countries in this family.
 The patents in this family will expire in April, 2024, excluding any patent term adjustment in the U.S. and patent term extensions available in the U.S. and several other jurisdictions, such as Europe.